New Grading Model Overview- Updated

 The new way rewards real learning

-Points are now earned by showing up, being prepared, talking through what you learned with your teacher, participating in the community, and living out your values.
-Turning in an assignment is only a small part of the grade.
+Points are now earned by showing up, being prepared, talking through what you learned with your teacher, and living out your values.

 x